An MP-DWR method for $h$-adaptive finite element methods: Conclusion

 \section{Conclusion}

 To accelerate the process of obtaining dual solution in the DWR methods, we utilize the properties of precision formats and propose a novel DWR implementation based on multiple-precision named MP-DWR.
 Numerical experiments confirm the effectiveness of the novel approach.
-Furthermore, it demonstrates obvious acceleration in computations compared with classic approaches.
+Memory storage savings can be expected due to the low-precision calculations involved.
+Furthermore, considerable reduction in CPU time compared with classic $h$- and $p$-approach is shown in simulations, which makes the MP-DWR method quite competitive.
+Compared with $i$-approach, the MP-DWR may lose some accuracy but it gains some acceleration in simulations, especially in the 3D case.
+By combining the MP-DWR method and $i$-approach, both of the accuracy and efficiency might be improved in simulations, which is our ongoing work.
 Although there is a limit to the MP-DWR method due to the property of precision formats in some situations, the substantial improvements in data storage and CPU time suggest that it is still an efficient method.

-Therefore, it has the potential to be an efficient pre-conditioned method.
-In future research, we expect to extend MP-DWR to solve some nonlinear model problems with error estimates in different forms.
+In addition, some more precise floating-point data type than double, such as \_\_float128(long double), may be applied in the MP-DWR framework to overcome the limit.
+Such an extension of the MP-DWR method will be implemented in our future study.
+In our previous work, applications of the $h$-adaptive method to computational fluid dynamics, micromagnetics, and density functional theory have been studied \cite{BAO20124967,bao2013numerical,hu2016adjoint,sci2019AnAF,Meng2022ANF}.
+The introduction of the MP-DWR method into these applications to further improve the efficiency is also our future work.
+Besides that, the dual weighted residual method has been applied to many time-dependent problems \cite{kocher2019efficient,bruchhauser2020dual,SLEEMAN2022114206}, for which the MP-DWR is expected to be used to improve the computational efficiency.